Small Game Regulations

 Possession limit is twice the daily bag limit, except for migratory game birds and except on opening day.
 Dogs allowed for hunting all small game species, except on specific WMAs where indicated.

 Training of bird dogs and squirrel dogs is permitted year-round on private lands, during daylight hours only.
 Training of rabbit dogs is permitted year-round on private lands day and night.
 The chasing of foxes with hounds is permitted year-round, day and night.
 A hunting license is required while training dogs except when a person is competing in recognized field trials.
 When training on a WMA, a small game permit (see License Fees) is required.
 Refer to specific WMA listings for WMA dog training seasons.
-See Bear Regulations for bear dog training.
+See Bear Regulations for other bear dog training.
 The taking of animals during dog training is prohibited.

 Raccoon Dog Training